alXKl/taxonomy-editor/readme.md

 In *Learning* you can train the projection-matrices solely from the history data with *Learn History*.\
 It should be noted to **Clear History** under *History* whenever you change a word model.
 By not doing this there is a big risk to have words in the history not represented in your word-embedding, leading to corrupted operations.

+## Copyright

+Copyright (c) 2019 Alexander Klassen.
+See LICENSE for details.